We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 Japanese soaking tubs are expensive, starting at around $5,000 per tub.
 However, this type of tub can be worth the expense both because of its many health benefits and because it will add value to your home.
 The style of the tub is flexible, so you can find a tub in the format that will best suit the space in your bathroom.

-In this article, find out everything you need to know about Japanese soaking tubs and why these tubs in particular are so great for stress relief.
+In this article, find out everything you need to know about these soaking tubs and why they’re so great for stress relief.

 Is a Japanese Soaking Tub Worth It?

 I discovered the wonders of a Japanese soaking tub a few years ago during a trip to Japan.
 I stayed in a monastery at the top of a mountain.
 It was freezing cold outside.

 The first afternoon I stayed in the unheated monastery, I shivered as I padded down the long hallway in my robe and slippers to the bathing room, where I soaked up to my neck in a wooden, steamy Japanese tub called an “ofuro.”

 Honestly, my life changed in those 20 minutes as I realized the power of water to heal.

 It’s no wonder that the traditional Japanese soaking tub plays an important part in Japanese culture.
 For generations, the Japanese have enjoyed the country’s deep soaking and cleansing rituals, indoors in the soaking tubs and outdoors in the hot springs.

 Today, many Westerners embrace the Japanese soaking tub, as well as other aspects of Japanese culture, as a way to relieve the stresses and strains of modern-day living.
 Read on to discover what a Japanese soaker tub costs, how one differs from western style bathtubs and why you might want to get one for your home.

 Buying a Japanese soaking tub can be a costly investment – but one that can increase the value of your home.
 You’ll need to factor in the cost of the tub itself, installation, and the faucet (also called a “filler”).